 There are may “legal” terms used in a California court when custody orders are issued for the parents’ children.
 And most often, parents do not understand what these terms mean or what was ordered.

 The Law Offices of Edward Misleh, APC is a law firm that practices California family law and California child custody and California guardianship.
-We represent clients in Sacramento, California and in Northern California with services they need and deserve when addressing California child custody and guardianship of a minor child.
+We represent clients in Northern California with services they need and deserve when addressing California child custody and guardianship of a minor child.
 Call now our Lawyer Hotline.
 Call now 321-951-9164.

 Child Custody Terms